-As of July 31, 1994, a total of 30,000 Equity Units, awarded in previous years, were outstanding to Bradley A. Cochennet, as named in the Summary Compensation Table.
+As of July 31, 1993, a total of 60,000 Equity Units, awarded in previous years, were outstanding to the group of executive officers named in the Summary Compensation Table as follows: Geoffrey H. Ramsden--30,000 Equity Units and Bradley A. Cochennet--30,000 Equity Units.
+When Mr. Ramsden resigned in January 1994, all of his Equity Units were fully vested and were subsequently repurchased by Ferrell.
 During fiscal 1993, James E. Ferrell had a total of 64,000 Equity Units repurchased by Ferrell.
 No additional Equity Units were awarded under the Plan in fiscal 1993, therefore, no long-term incentive plan awards table is presented.

-Compensation expense of \$720,000 and \$80,000 was recorded for the fiscal years ended July 31, 1994, and 1993, respectively, pursuant to the Plan for the benefit of the Equity Unit holders.
-As of July 31, 1994, a liability totaling approximately \$2,145,000 is recorded in the financial statements of Ferrell as a result of the grants under this Plan.
+Compensation expense of \$720,000 and \$80,000 was recorded for the nine months ended April 30, 1994 and for the fiscal year ended July 31, 1993, respectively pursuant to the Plan for the benefit of the Equity Unit holders.
+As of April 30, 1994, a liability totaling approximately \$2,145,000 is recorded in the financial statements of Ferrell as a result of the grants under this Plan.